 Please email email@example.com to confirm that the payment has been made this way, so that we can easily trace your payment.

-It is important that you ensure that there are sufficient funds available to meet the payment on the due date.
+It is important you ensure there are sufficient funds available to meet the payment on the due date.

-If you do not have the funds available or are experiencing problems with your Student Finance Loan Payment, please contact the Finance team before the payment is due – so they can understand the situation and help you plan your payments.
+If you don’t have the funds available or are experiencing problems with your student loan payment, please contact the Finance team before the payment is due so they can understand the situation and help you plan your payments.